KingstumusPrime/CustomCPUV2/README.md

 # Custom CPU V2

 This project is a continuation of my [custom CPU](https://github.com/KingstumusPrime/Custom-CPU-V1/).
-It was a bit of a "CPU Jam," with me making the CPU in three days, the PPU in three more, and spending one or two days wrapping things up.
+It was a bit of a "CPU jam," with me making the CPU in three days, the PPU in three more, and spending one or two days wrapping things up.
 Instead of following a tutorial, I wrote this one completely from scratch with no outside resources.
 It taught me a lot more about CPU architecture, and I was finally able to sync everything to the clock, something I had a lot of trouble with on the first CPU.
 I also learned a lot more about staying organized and tried naming my components and tying debug output to most of the registers.
 This one also had a PPU, which I had a ton of fun making.

 ## Gallary